If you’ve decided to make your next home Wi-Fi system a mesh one, it’s worth knowing the pros and cons of each solution on the market.

-Here’s what you need to know before buying in:
+Here’s everything you need to know before buying in:

 TP-Link currently offer three Whole Home Wi-Fi packages:

-The TP-Link Deco M9 Plus (available either as a single unit or 2-pack)
+The TP-Link Deco M9 Plus (also available either as a single unit or 2-pack)

 - The TP-Link Deco M9 Plus supports tri-band Wi-Fi speeds of up to 2134Mbps.